 Following the spring bloom, there were small amounts of phytoplankton below the surface which persisted throughout the summer and fall.
-This is in contrast with observations in 1999 when the levels of phytoplankton below the surface showed substantial changes in abundance throughout the summer and fall, reaching concentrations that were approximately 2-3 times higher than what was observed in 2000-2005.
-Furthermore, we have not detected a fall phytoplankton bloom at Station 27 since 2000, although satellite derived observations of surface concentrations of phytoplankton across a broader area of the Avalon Channel and other regions of the Shelf indicate an increase in phytoplankton abundance when mixing of the water column increases in the fall.
+This is in contrast with observations in 1999 when the levels of phytoplankton below the surface showed substantial changes in abundance throughout the summer and fall, reaching concentrations that were approximately 2-3 times higher than what was observed in 2000-2006.
+Furthermore, we have not detected a prominent fall phytoplankton bloom at Station 27 since 2000, although satellite derived observations of surface concentrations of phytoplankton across a broader area of the Avalon Channel and other regions of the Shelf indicate an increase in phytoplankton abundance when mixing of the water column increases in the fall.

-Nutrient concentrations near the bottom (50-150 m), which provides a measure of the amount of material that will be available once the fall and winter mixing of the water column takes place, was similar to levels observed in 2001-2004 but about half the levels found in 1999-2000 at the fixed station near St. John's (Figure 3).
-On the other hand, both silicate and nitrate inventories in the surface layer (0-50 m) at Station 27 appeared to show limited overall variability since the inception of the monitoring program.
-The most notable change was in the concentration of nitrate, an essential element in the growth of all phytoplankton species.
-Although near bottom nutrient concentrations at Station 27 were still low relative to observations from 2000, this pattern did not appear to prevail across the Newfoundland Shelf where nutrient inventories were generally at comparable levels to the start of the program, with some instances showing a slight increase since the start of the century while others showed a slight decrease (Figure 4).
+Nutrient concentrations near the bottom (50-150 m), which provides a measure of the amount of material that will be available once the fall and winter mixing of the water column takes place, has increased in recent years reversing a trend observed in earlier years at the fixed station near St. John's (Figure 3).
+Both silicate and nitrate inventories in the surface layer (0-50 m) at Station 27 appear to show a gradual reduction in levels since the start of monitoring.
+The most notable change was in the concentration of nitrate, an essential element in the growth of all phytoplankton species, although this pattern did not appear to prevail across the Newfoundland Shelf.

 Seasonal fluctuations in phytoplankton biomass in the Newfoundland region are dominated by changes in the abundance of diatoms.
 Information from 1999 to 2004 shows that the spring phytoplankton bloom is a time of the year diatoms dominate during the spring while in the fall it is primarily flagellates and dinoflagellates which dominate.
 In 2004 the numerical abundance of most phytoplankton groups was lower than in previous years, following a trend which started in 2000.
-This was also apparent during the regional oceanographic surveys.
-Although this did not appear to affect the overall biomass of phytoplankton available to zooplankton, the lower numbers may affect other elements of the pelagic ecosystem on the Newfoundland Shelf.
+Data were not available in 2006.

-The pattern in phytoplankton biomass observed during the spring oceanographic survey showed an increase over 2003 but levels were similar to those observed in 2004.
+The pattern in phytoplankton biomass observed during the spring oceanographic survey showed an increase over previous years.
 The differences among years were largely due to differences in the timing of the spring phytoplankton bloom relative to that of the survey.
-Satellite observations reveal that over much of the mid-shelf region off Newfoundland, the spring phytoplankton bloom had occurred progressively later from

-2000 to 2003, with a marked return to an April bloom in 2004.
-In 2005, the spring phytoplankton bloom was not dispersed throughout the water column, as in previous years, but was found in the form of a sub-surface chlorophyll maximum across much of the shelf.
+Satellite observations reveal that over much of the mid-shelf region off Newfoundland, the spring phytoplankton bloom had occurred progressively earlier from 2003 to 2006, with a marked return to an April bloom in 2004.
+In 2006, the spring phytoplankton bloom was generally dispersed throughout the water column, as in previous years.